-Hence, it only remains to bound $\mathcal R_T^a$, which depends on the choice of the plug-in algorithm $\mathcal F$.
-In the following sections, we show two specific choices of $\mathcal F$, \texttt{VOFUL2} \citep{kim2021improved} and \texttt{Weighted OFUL} \citep{zhou2021nearly}.
-The former algorithm does not require the information of $\sigma_t$'s (i.e., works in unknown-variance cases), whereas being computationally inefficient.
-In contrast, the latter one is computationally efficient, but requires $\sigma_t^2$ to be revealed together with the feedback $r_t$ at time step $t$.
+After showing \Cref{thm:appendix total regret of part b}, it only remains to bound $\mathcal R_T^a$, which depends on the choice of the plug-in algorithm $\mathcal F$.
+In this section, we give two specific choices of $\mathcal F$, \texttt{VOFUL2} \citep{kim2021improved} and \texttt{Weighted OFUL} \citep{zhou2021nearly}.
+The former algorithm does not require the information of $\sigma_t$'s (i.e., it works in unknown-variance cases), albeit computationally inefficient.
+In contrast, the latter is computationally efficient but requires $\sigma_t^2$ to be revealed with the feedback $r_t$ at round $t$.